Travel guide

 Where should I stay?

-Roma or Condesa offer local character, good food scenes, and safety.
-The historic center provides proximity to major sights but can be noisier.
+Roma or Condesa offer trendy cafes and good transit links, while the historic center provides easy access to Zocalo and main sights.
 This keeps the pace relaxed and leaves room for breaks.

 What time should I start each day?